momoso7/100-days-of-code/log.md

 **Today's Progress**: Try to do record linkage

 **Thoughts**: The world of data cleaning is so complex!
 This is like the more advanced version of joining data, where similar (but not exactly the same) values are considered, to participate errors in data entry (e.g. typo 'Jakarta' and 'Ajkarta')

+### Day 68: 24 January 2021
+**Today's Progress**: Learn to validate data from hdf data format.
+Reviewing a time series prediction model

+**Thoughts**: I still can't understand the difference between hdf format and other formats, but the power of pandas is shown here, as whatever the format of the data we have, we can manipulate them using dataframes
 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)